-KUFL is sending money to enable Uyogo villagers to buy soap; so that the dispensary, primary and secondary schools and people at home can wash their hands often, in order protect them, as much as possible, from Covid-19.
+KUFL is sending funds to enable Uyogo villagers to buy soap so that the dispensary, primary and secondary schools and people at home can wash their hands often, in order to protect them as much as possible from Covid-19

-Lucky passes on his greetings to all and we hold our friends from Uyogo in our thoughts and prayers at this difficult time.
+We hold our friends in Uyogo in our thoughts and prayers at this difficult time.